INTEGRITYSETUP(8) Maintenance Commands INTEGRITYSETUP(8)

 --integrity-no-journal, -D

-Disable journal for integrity device.
+Disable the journal for the integrity device.

 --integrity-recalculate

-Automatically recalculate integrity tags in kernel on
+Automatically recalculate integrity tags in the kernel on

 activation.
 The device can be used during automatic integrity

-recalculation but becomes fully integrity protected only
+recalculation, but becomes fully integrity protected only

 after the background operation is finished.
-This option is

 --integrity-recalculate-reset

 Restart recalculation from the beginning of the device.
-It
+It can

-since the Linux kernel version 5.13.
+the Linux kernel version 5.13.

---integrity-recovery-mode. -R
+--integrity-recovery-mode, -R

 Recovery mode (no journal, no tag checking).

---interleave-sectors SECTORS
+--interleave-sectors sectors

 The number of interleaved sectors.

---journal-commit-time MS
+--journal-commit-time ms

 Commit time in milliseconds.
-When this time passes (and no
+The journal is written when this

---journal-crypt ALGORITHM
+--journal-crypt algorithm

-block cipher here such as cbc-aes or a stream cipher, for
+block cipher here, such as cbc-aes or a stream cipher, for

 example, chacha20 or ctr-aes.

-testing.
 Using journal encryption does not make sense without

 encryption of the data.

---journal-crypt-key-file FILE
+--journal-crypt-key-file file

 The file with the journal encryption key.

---journal-crypt-key-size BYTES
+--journal-crypt-key-size bytes

 The size of the journal encryption key.
-Maximum is 4096
+Maximum is 4096 bytes.

---journal-integrity ALGORITHM
+--journal-integrity algorithm

-for detailed specification.
+option for detailed specification.

---journal-integrity-key-file FILE
+--journal-integrity-key-file file

 The file with the integrity key.

---journal-integrity-key-size BYTES
+--journal-integrity-key-size bytes

 The size of the journal integrity key.
 Maximum is 4096 bytes.

---journal-size, -j BYTES
+--journal-size, -j butes

 Size of the journal.

---journal-watermark PERCENT
+--journal-watermark percent

-exceeds this watermark, the journal flush will be started.
+this watermark, the journal flush will be started.

 --no-wipe